FyeCobain/AHKlicker/README.md

 # `AHKlicker`

-Auto clicker for Windows with _click-on-color_, loops, hotkeys and many more options.
+Auto clicker for Windows with color search, loops, hotkeys and many more options.
 Created with AutoHotkey.

 ### Attributions